Suk0shi/Battleship/README.md

 View Live Here:
 https://suk0shi.github.io/Battleship/

+A battleship game made with vanilla Javascript and CSS.

 Features:
 - Lay ships in the building phase
 - The computer will randomly generate its ship layout